deepakkum21/angular-19-signal/angular19feature.md

     			}
     		})

-    1. it creates writable, auto-updating signals that respond dynamically to changes in other signals
+1. it creates `writable, auto-updating signals that respond dynamically to changes in other signals`
-    2. can't be done using computed signal as they create readonly signal.
+2. can't be done using `computed signal as they create readonly signal.`
-    3. When needs a new value to be calculated based on series of signals and also want it to be writable signal
+3. When needs a `new value to be calculated based on series of signals and also want it to be writable signal`
-    4. The initial signal value is calculated using the 'computation’ function, then the signal value can be changed manually using the 'set’ method, but when the 'source’ signal value changes, the linked signal value will be recalculated again using the 'computation’ method.
+4. The `initial signal value is calculated using the 'computation’ function`, then the `linkedSignal value can be changed manually using the 'set’` method, but when the `'source’ signal value changes, the linked signal value will be recalculated again using the 'computation’ method.`

 ## B. resource() API